telerik/xaml-docs/controls/radtreeview/features/feautres-treeviewitem-selection.md

 <a id="Binding_the_IsSelected_Property"></a>
 ## Binding the IsSelected Property

 A very common issue is to have the __RadTreeViewItem__'s __IsSelected__ property bound to a property of a custom business object.
 The easiest way to achieve this is to use __ContainerBindingCollection__.
 For example, imagine your business object has a boolean property named __IsSelected__ and you want to bind the __IsSelected__ property of this business object to the __IsSelected__ property of the __RadTreeViewItem__.
-Thehe code snippet below demonstrates how to achieve this.
+The code snippet below demonstrates how to achieve this.

 {% if site.site_name == 'Silverlight' %}